linnalihe/linnali-today-i-learned/content/index.md

 ---
-title: Welcome to Quartz
+title: Linna Li
 ---

-This is a blank Quartz installation.
-See the [documentation](https://quartz.jzhao.xyz) for how to get started.
+Welcome to my side of the internet 🌱